-How many GCSEs will my child study?
+How many GCSEs will my son or daughter study?

 The vast majority of students will study 9 GCSEs.
 They will be awarded five GCSEs in the core subjects - English Language, English Literature, Maths, Science (2 GCSEs) - and they will then supplement that with the 4 GCSEs they will be awarded in their 4 option subjects.